DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-12-02-updating-the-files-we-send-to-providers-to-assure-claims.md

 ## Next steps

-In the next round of provider user research we will share the CSV and validate whether the above user need had now been met, so they could successfully assure their claims.
+In the next round of provider user research, we will share the CSV and validate whether the above user need has been met so that they can successfully assure their claims.